v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 Now, let's say you happen to want to spin up all the things.
 The following is a config that I use.
 Note that there are a few things here that you must change in order for this to work properly. (they are changed already in the following config, it's ready to use.)
 First, you'll need to choose a different **ip_last_octet:** for each.
 You'll end up with something like **10.5.10.4** in the example above.
 You'll also need to add something to the **vm_name** and the **host_name**.
 In my case I just add numbers that iterate up.
 And lastly, as mentioned, you'll need to change each of the **ludus_enux_device** numbers to iterate from zero-eight (0-8).

-For simplicities sake I use the number of the device in the VM/Hostnames.
+For simplicity sake I use the number of the device in the VM/Hostnames.
 If you're wondering, I just don't like starting with **.1** so I went with **.3** instead.
 Whatever you want will work, but best to make it easy on yourself.
 Ah and one last thing, you'll use your CLI editor of choice to create a file called **ludus-range-config.yml**.
 Within that file, paste your config. (you only need **ludus:** once, at the top. don't be like me and try and put it before every machine in the config.
 We live and learn...)

 ```bash